 SECTION 17.1.
-The North Carolina Council for Women and the Domestic Violence Commission, within the Department of Administration, shall examine the feasibility of combining the funding sources to distribute domestic violence grants and sexual assault grants.
-The North Carolina Council for Women and the Domestic Violence Commission shall report their findings to the Joint Legislative Commission on Governmental Operations by February 1, 2007.
+The North Carolina Council for Women and the Domestic Violence Commission, within the Department of Administration, shall examine the feasibility of combining the funding sources to distribute domestic violence grants and

 PART XVIII.
 OFFICE OF ADMINISTRATIVE HEARINGS